Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Analysis of the DLR Projector Splitting for SDEs

-We now study the discretization scheme defined by Algorithm~\ref{alg: Eva Proj Splitt SDE algorithm}.
-As we saw in Section~\ref{sec: PS EM}, Algorithm~\ref{alg: Eva Proj Splitt SDE algorithm} can be viewed as a projector-splitting scheme.
-Importantly, the projector-splitting scheme converges independently of the smallest singular value of the Gram matrix.
-This is in stark contrast to the DLR Euler–Maruyama method, for which convergence---at least under our proof strategy--- may blow up exponentially fast with respect to the inverse of the smallest singular value and requires a time-step condition that imposes a lower bound on the same singular value.
+We now study the discretization scheme defined by Algorithm~\ref{alg: Stoch DLR Proj algorithm}.
+As we saw in Section~\ref{sec: PS SDE}, this algorithm can be viewed as a projector-splitting scheme.
+Importantly, we show in this section that it converges independently of the smallest singular value of the Gram matrix.
+This is in stark contrast to the DLR Euler–Maruyama method, for which the constants in the error bound ---at least under our proof strategy--- may blow up exponentially fast with respect to the inverse of the smallest singular value and the method may require a time-step restriction proportional to the same singular value.
 To establish such singular-value-independent results, we first present the following lemma on an $L^2$-norm bound.
-Notably, we do not impose any condition on $\Delta t_n$, in contrast to the analogous result in Lemma~\ref{lem: discrete gronwall-bound} for the DLR-EM scheme. \begin{Lemma}[$L^2$-norm bound of DLR Projector Splitting for EM] Let $X_n= U_n^{\top}Y_n$, $n=0,\dots,N$ be the solution produced by Algorithm \ref{alg: Eva Proj Splitt SDE algorithm} with an arbitrary step-size $\Delta t_n$ such that $\sum_{n=1}^{N} \Delta t_n= T$.
-Under Assumptions \ref{linear-growth-bound}-\ref{eq:initial value}, the following bound on the mean square norm of $X_n$ holds
+Notably, we do not impose any condition on $\Delta t_n$, in contrast to the analogous result in Lemma~\ref{lem: sup n yn} for the DLR EM scheme. \begin{Lemma}[$L^2$-norm bound of DLR Projector Splitting for SDEs] Let $X_n= U_n^{\top}Y_n$, $n=0,\dots,N$, be the solution produced by Algorithm \ref{alg: Stoch DLR Proj algorithm} with an arbitrary sequence $\{\Delta t_n\}_n$ of step-sizes such that $\sum_{n=0}^{N-1} \Delta t_n= T$.
+Under Assumptions \ref{linear-growth-bound}-\ref{eq:initial value}, the following bound on the mean square norm of $X_n$ holds: